 Gas is scooped into this tight space forcing it to overflow outwards into the gap between the faces forcing them apart

-The seals are kept from touching by the generation of hydro-dynamic pressure, created by small grooves cut into the face of the rotating ring which draw gas into the seal, forcing the two surfaces apart.
+The seals are kept from touching by the generation of hydro-dynamic pressure, created by small grooves cut into the face of the rotating ring which draws gas into the seal, forcing the two surfaces apart.

 Although these dry gas seals are able to handle high levels of vibration without damage, reverse rotation of the shaft at high speeds will damage the seals as they are not able to develop the hydro-dynamic pressure required to push the sealing faces apart.